trafiklab/trafiklab.se/content/api/gtfs-datasets/gtfs-sverige-2/_index.md

 One or more operators have a local id for each national id.
 Not every local id corresponds to a national id.

 {{% info %}} The local stop id for SL (id 275, Stockholms Lokaltrafik) is used by SL for _Stop-Area_.
-You can use SLs API [SL Hållplatser och Linjer 2](https://www.trafiklab.se/api/sl-hallplatser-och-linjer-2/dokumentation) to translate it to a SiteID used in other SL APIs**.**
+You can use SLs API [SL Transport](https://www.trafiklab.se/api/trafiklab-apis/sl/transport) to translate it to a SiteID used in other SL APIs**.**
 {{% /info %}}